julianxywu/GARB/README.md

 ### What is GARB?
 GARB stands for "Gaze-Aware Reading-aid for the Browser," which allows users to track their online reading through an eye tracking device.
-Through the use of an extension to simplify webpages and get rid of distracting elements (ads, primarily), users will be able to have more focus when reading.
+Through the use of an extension to simplify webpages and get rid of distracting elements (ads, primarily), users will have less distractions when reading.
 There is also highlighting of lines to track user progress and collect data on the user's reading ability.

 ![GARB Demo](OtherFiles/GarbDemo.gif)